 When it comes to domestic violence criminal cases, these cases are taken very seriously by prosecutors and judges alike.
-Therefore, coming up with ideas for the best defenses is crucial in successfully dealing with a domestic violence case that you have pending in one of the criminal courts.
+Therefore, coming up with ideas for the best defenses is crucial in successfully dealing with a domestic violence case you have pending in one of the criminal courts.

 In California, some of the most common charges that are related to domestic violence include the following: